-Milborne Port does not have a charter giving the date it was established, since no one knows when that was.
-The closest it comes to such a document is from King John in 1212, when the men of Milborne held a market and the pleas of the town ‘at farm from the Crown’, and in 1213-14 the burgesses and freemen of the town were made ‘quit of all tolls, namely sac, soc, toll, team, passage, pontage, stallage, and picage in fairs and markets at home and abroad.’
+Milborne Port does not have a charter giving the date that it was established.
+The closest it comes to such a document is from King John in 1212, confirming its market status and in 1213-14 the burgesses and freemen of the town were made ‘quit of all tolls, namely sac, soc, toll, team, passage, pontage, stallage, and picage in fairs and markets at home and abroad.’
 This was also the time when the suffix Port appears in writing for the first time.
 (Port originates in the Anglo-Saxon term for market.)

 However, the high ground of Milborne Down and Poyntington Hill has yielded evidence of Neolithic and Roman activity.
 The most northern part of the parish is the hamlet of Milborne Wick, which was most probably the original Romano- British settlement.
 An earth bank across a spur east of Milborne Wick, known in the 19th century as the Barrow, is an Iron-Age promontory fort.

 The Romans may well have camped at Wick to prevent the promontory fort being re-occupied.
 While there is little evidence to support this, Roman finds are common and Roman burials were discovered immediately south of the churchyard on the southern edge of Milborne Port.
 The Romans introduced the water mill into England, and the stream supported these, eventually giving a name to the settlement.

 After the Romans left the Saxons came, they often established settlements close to the Romano-British and this may have happened at what is now Kingsbury Regis.
 However it was begun, by the reign of Alfred the Great this was a royal manor, which was bequeathed to his youngest son in his will of 899.